emc-mongoose/mongoose/doc/design/distributed_mode.md

     * The "drivers" are "thin": execute the I/O tasks only (in other words, contains storage driver only)
     * The "controller" is "rich"
 * **v4.x.x**
-    * The "master" node is used to initiate the run
+    * The *entry node* is used to initiate the run
     * Any node may be used to initiate the run
-    * The "slave" node is "rich": execute the load step "slices" entirely and independently (in other words, contains storage driver, load generator, load step service, etc)
+    * The *additional node* is functionally "rich": it executes the load step "slices" entirely and independently (in other words, contains storage driver, load generator, load step service, etc)

 ## Advantages